david-lake/rails-ecommerce/README.md

 You should now be able to access the application by going to http://localhost:3000 in your web browser.

 &nbsp;
-## Running Tests
+## Test Users

+There are two main test accounts that can be used to login.

+Standard user email: test.user@example.co.uk

+Admin user email: test.admin@example.co.uk

+Password: foobarfoo

 &nbsp;
+## Running Feature Tests

+&nbsp;
-To run the tests for this application, you can use the following command:
+To run the feature tests for this application, you can use the following command:

-`rails test`
+`rspec spec/features`

-This will run all
+This will run all the feature tests on a headless chrome browser by default.